 I’m launching this blog on Easter Day 2015.
 The idea of this blog is that I try to answer questions submitted to me.
 I used to do “Frank Answers” on the web site of Immanuel Lutheran Church in Evanston, IL during the last year I served the congregation before my retirement.
 Since I don’t have any questions to begin with, I’m posting a question I received and an answer I gave on the old “Frank Answers” on the Immanuel web site.
 A question about resurrection seems appropriate on Easter Day.
 And since more and more people are getting tattoos, it seemed like a timely answer.
 In any event, posting this question and answer first will show my willingness to take on somewhat unusual questions.
-The original answer is slightly emended here by adding with images to the text.
+The original answer is slightly expanded here by adding images and additional comments to the text.

 Question: I have often wondered what form of our bodies we will have in the resurrection.
 Will we come back as our best possible selves?
 Will I have my tattoos?